igorageev/figma2xaml/README.md

 # Figma2xaml

 This plugin can help you convert simple vector paths to xaml (eXtensible Application Markup Language).
-Don't forget to simplify all the elements into vector paths using the commands "Flatten" and "Outline Stroke".
+Don't forget to simplify all the elements into vector paths using boolean operations ([see example](https://github.com/igorageev/figma2xaml/blob/main/trick.md)) or commands "Flatten" and "Outline Stroke".

 https://www.figma.com/community/plugin/1029415284789228817/Figma2xaml